india-kerle/spancat/README.md

 5. **add your environment to jupyter notebook:** `python -m ipykernel install --user --name=spancat_training`

 6. Run the notebook to replicate the training!
 Remember to make sure your kernel is the right environment, `spancat_training`.

-## To dos ✔️

-1. debug training: why no predictions after certain # of iterations?